JrndD/JrndD-jrndblog.github.io/content/posts/ConditionalAccess/RestoreFromAuditLogs.md

   alt = 'Conditional Access policy change diff'
 +++

-From time to time I need to restore Conditional Access policies that have been deleted or changed.
+From time to time, I need to restore Conditional Access policies that have been deleted or changed.
 If you don't have a backup of the policies, you can luckily use the audit logs to help you restore.

 Up until now I have just crawled my way through KQL queries to find the information I need, but a recent Entra ID preview feature allowing you to view each change as a colored diff gave me an idea.
 What if I could create a script to compare the policy at any point in time as far back as I store my audit logs?

 First.
-Lets get the audit logs for all policy changes.
-Here I search for any changes the last year.
+Let's get the audit logs for all policy changes.
+Here I search for any changes in the last year.

 ❗Disclaimer, for the final diff view this script relies on Visual Studio Code.